-Arguably world football’s biggest name, David Beckham is a global phenomenon but a part of him will be forever Red.
+Arguably one of world football’s biggest names, David Beckham is a global phenomenon but a part of him will be forever Red.